Guardsmen from the Puerto Rico Army National Guard Aviation Get the Job Done

-Citizen-Soldiers from the Puerto Rico Army National Guard Aviation continue to assist in the USAID-lead relief efforts at Port-au-Prince, Haiti.
-The guardsmen have been an essential element for the operation since their arrival in the country on Aug.
-17. So far they have completed at least 18 humanitarian missions which amount to more than 98 flying hours.
-Additionally, the crews have transported approximately 6,750 pounds of cargo (food, water, power generators, medical equipment, etc.), 62 passengers, and 9 civilians that required emergency-medical evacuation.
+Cpt.
+Angel Colon, commander of the Puerto Rico Army National Guard Aviation group, currently stationed at San Isidro, Dominican Republic, sees off his soldiers as they depart to assist in the humanitarian-relief efforts in Haiti, Aug.
+27, 2021.
+So far the PRANGA guardsmen have completed at least 26 humanitarian missions which amount to more than 116 flying hours.
+Additionally, the crews have transported approximately 11,550 pounds of cargo (food, water, power generators, medical equipment, etc.), 62 passengers, and 9 civilians that required emergency-medical evacuation.
+(Army National Guard photo by Sgt.
+Agustin Montanez/Released)

 |Date Taken: